ErwinKomen/RU-passim/passim/doc/source/basiclistview.rst

 Basic List View
 ===============

-Creating and using the ``BasicListView`` class can best be described by an example model.
+Creating and using the ``BasicList`` class can be described by an example model.

 .. code-block:: python
    :linenos:

-   class AuthorListView(BasicListView):
+   class AuthorListView(BasicList):
       """Search and list authors"""

       model = Author
       listform = AuthorSearchForm
       has_select2 = True